 So this made it tricky to analyze both of these services on this account because the numbers from each VPN stacked up like this:

-Private Internet Access (PIA) definitely offers many more servers than PureVPN i.e. 3152 total servers, but the locations it offers are too limited to give any sort of a clear lead over PureVPN.
+PIA, on the other hands offers many more servers than PureVPN i.e. 3300 total servers, but the locations it offers are too limited to give any sort of a clear lead over PureVPN.

 However, when we ran speed tests on both these services, we found that PureVPN topped out on 4 randomly selected servers in our analysis as compared to PIA.

-In bare speed tests, PIA clocked in throttling of around 24% while PureVPN was slightly better at 22% on average on all the servers we ran speed tests on.
+These servers were based in USA, UK, France and Canada.
+In bare speed tests, PIA clocked in with a speed loss of around 25% while PureVPN was slightly better at 9% on average.

 Speed Verdict: PureVPN is the victor here and we would recommend users that they go for it if speed is one of their primary concerns when subscribing to a VPN service.

 |VPN Protocols||PPTP, L2TP, IPSec, IKEv2, OpenVPN||PPTP, L2TP, IPSec, IKEv2, OpenVPN|